datacommonsorg/docsite/bigquery/query_property_places.md

       Obs.is_preferred_obs_across_facets
 ```

-### Latest value from specific source for a single variable
+### Get the latest value from specific source for a single variable

 As an example, the latest CA population from [ACS 5 Year Survey](https://www.census.gov/programs-surveys/acs):